winston86zhu/haas-ewmba/midterm.md

   * Work on self-awareness by incorporating external tools and "helpful" comparisons.

 ### Availability
-Tendency for people to based judgements on recent or readily available information and pay little attention to relevant historical data.
+Tendency for people to based judgements on **recent or readily available** information and pay little attention to relevant historical data.
 * Retrievability: memory structure affect the search process
   * e.g. Recent performance holds undue weight in performance evaluations.
 * Ease of recall: Making decision based on vividness of information.
   * e.g. Annual fatalities from shark attacks are 10x less than fatalities from falling coconuts, but people are more afraid of sharks.
 * Anchoring: Paying attention to irrevant "anchors" when making decisions.
   * e.g. Real estate agents use the listing price as an anchor.
+  * e.g. Do you think average German car costs more or less than $100,000?
+(100,000 is an anchor - can be random)

 ### Representativeness
 Tendency to assume a member of a group has the same characteristics as the group itself.